yongggquannn/bmt/README.md

 # install dependencies
 $ yarn install

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:3000 (use this for this BMT!)
 $ yarn dev

 # build for production and launch server